ciankellyy/p-ow/README.md

 # ⚠️ THIS PROJECT IS NOT MEANT TO BE DEPLOYED ON OTHER SYSTEMS.
-USE LIMITED TO LACOMM.
-READ LICENSE.
+OWNED AND OPERATED BY ATRIA
+### Atria is a fiscally sponsored 501(c)(3) non-profit.
+### Thanks to The Hack Foundation, d.b.a.
+Hack Club.

 ---